 Check out the summaries I have provided to determine which is the best fit for you.

-Best areas to Stay in Ibiza Spain Map
+Best places to Stay in Ibiza Spain Map

 To see more detail of where to stay in Ibiza map, go to google map;

-1. Eivissa( Ibiza Town), where to stay in Ibiza for first time visitors
+1. 💖 Ibiza Town, where to stay in Ibiza for first time visitors & sightseeing

 It’s also the closest town to some of Ibiza’s top clubs, including Amnesia, one of the most famous clubs in the world.
 These mega clubs are primarily located along the main road connecting Eivissa and San Antoni.
 The quickest and easiest way to get there is by taxi, but for a cheaper alternative, you can take the nightly ‘discobus’ service that runs between all the party towns and the main clubs.